Dadud/radtel-950-pro/README.md

 ---

+## ⚠️ EXPERIMENTAL NATURE & METHODOLOGY

+**This project is purely experimental and educational:**

+- 🔬 **Reverse Engineering Based**: All code and documentation are derived from analyzing decrypted and decompiled OEM firmware files
+- 🔬 **No Proprietary Source Code**: This is a clean-room implementation - no original source code is included
+- 🔬 **Binary Analysis**: Hardware behavior is inferred through Ghidra disassembly, register dumps, and USB packet captures
+- 🔬 **Incomplete Understanding**: Many hardware details are unconfirmed and may be incorrect
+- 🔬 **Research Project**: This is a community-driven research effort, not production-ready firmware

 **⚠️ AI-GENERATED CONTENT WARNING:**
 - ❌ This project and its documentation are almost entirely **AI-generated**
 - ❌ Code, documentation, and instructions may contain **hallucinations or inaccuracies**
 - ❌ Information may be **incorrect, incomplete, or dangerous**
 - ❌ **DO NOT assume any content is correct or safe to use**
+- ❌ All content should be verified against hardware before use

 **🔴 BRICKING RISK:**
 - 🔥 **Flashing firmware from this project may PERMANENTLY BRICK your radio**